-2. There are five membership categories in the SRS: regular members, graduate student members, sustaining members, sponsors, and patrons.
+2. There are six membership categories in the SRS: regular members, discount members, sustaining members, life members, sponsors, and patrons.
 In addition, organizational sponsors and patrons may be approved by the Board on a case by case basis.
-Organizational sponsors and patrons do not have a vote but their support will be acknowledged by SRS, including linking to organizational web sites.
+Organizational sponsors and patrons do not have a vote but their support will be acknowledged by SRS, including linking to organizational websites.

 3. Members shall be subject to such dues as may be determined from time to time by the Executive Board.